quantumcore/Neutron/README.md

 This Project is still in development.
 There may be alot of Errors that I don't know of.
 If you stumbled upon an Error, Please Report it.
 PS : I would really appreciate if you would Contribute.

+# Wiki
+Read the details, Purpose and Idea of this Project in the Wiki, [here](https://github.com/Fahad-M/Neutron/wiki)

 # Contact
 Fahad Mustafa -